What happens if you drive a car with bad suspension

 Common Reasons for Bad Suspension and How to Fix Them

-Worn-out shocks, springs, bushings, or ball joints are the main causes of bad suspension.
-Standard reviews and timely relief of these parts keep your ride smooth and safe.
+Worn-out Shocks, springs, bushings, or ball joints are the major factors that will lead to a poor suspension.
+Even normal reviews and regular replacement of these parts make your ride a smooth and safe one.

 1. Poor Ride Comfort

-This suspension problem not only reduces convenience but can also affect vehicle control and handling.
-Overlooking these signs can lead to bigger issues and dangerous driving conditions.
+This issue of suspension not only lowers the convenience, but can also interfere with the control and handling of the vehicle.
+The carelessness of these signals can lead to greater issues and unsafe traffic conditions.

 Car driving over bumpy road showing poor ride comfort due to worn suspension